-NOTICE OF ANNUAL AND SPECIAL MEETING OF UNITHOLDERS to be held on May 6, 2024
+OF UNITHOLDERS to be held on May 5, 2025

-The Annual and Special Meeting (the "Meeting") of the unitholders of Boardwalk Real Estate Investment Trust ("Boardwalk" or the "Trust") will be held in person on May 6, 2024 at 4:00 p.m.
+The Annual Meeting (the "Meeting") of the unitholders of Boardwalk Real Estate Investment Trust ("Boardwalk" or the "Trust") will be held in person on May 5, 2025 at 4:00 p.m.
 MDT in the McMurray Room at The Calgary Petroleum Club (319 5 Ave SW, Calgary, AB T2P 0L5), for the following purposes:

-- 1. to receive the consolidated financial statements of the Trust for the year ended December 31, 2023 and the auditor's report thereon; - 2. to fix the number of trustees of Boardwalk to be elected at the Meeting at seven; - 3. to elect the trustees of Boardwalk to serve for the ensuing year; - 4. to elect Deloitte LLP as auditors of the Trust for the ensuing year, at a remuneration to be fixed by the board of trustees; - 5. to consider and, if thought appropriate, approve a non-binding advisory resolution to accept the Trust's approach to executive compensation; - 6. to consider and, if thought appropriate, approve amendments to the Declaration of Trust; and - 7. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Trust for the year ended December 31, 2024 and the auditor's report thereon; - 2. to fix the number of trustees of Boardwalk to be elected at the Meeting at eight; - 3. to elect the trustees of Boardwalk to serve for the ensuing year; - 4. to elect Deloitte LLP as auditors of the Trust for the ensuing year, at a remuneration to be fixed by the board of trustees; - 5. to consider and, if thought appropriate, approve a non-binding advisory resolution to accept the Trust's approach to executive compensation; and - 6. to transact such other business as may properly come before the Meeting or any adjournment thereof.

-You are entitled to receive notice of and vote at the Meeting if you are a holder of Trust units ("Units") at the close of business on March 18, 2024.
+You are entitled to receive notice of and vote at the Meeting if you are a holder of Trust units ("Units") at the close of business on March 18, 2025.